EricaLinaG/ericas-emacs/README.md

 ## Key Files

 Look in elisp/:
-  - packages.el - lists all packages to load
+  - early-packages - Folder for early loading. lists all packages to load

   - config/ - Folder where all the real setup goes.
   - extensions/ - Folder where non-elpa custom code goes.